fuadkhan1996/fuadkhan1996/README.md

 ### Hi there, I am Fuad Khan 👋

-I'm a Full-Stack Developer skilled in Ruby on Rails, JavaScript, and React.
+I'm a Full-Stack Developer skilled in Ruby on Rails, JavaScript, TypeScript, ReactJS, and NextJS.
 I love building applications that solve real-world problems and have a passion for clean, efficient code.

 🌱 I’m currently learning more about DevOps, AI, and cloud architectures.
 💬 Ask me about anything related to JavaScript, React, or Ruby on Rails.